richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_basics.md

 # Providers

-Provider plugins are downloaded by terraform cli and used to interact with Cloud APIs e.g. the azure provider communicates with Microsoft Azure API.
+Provider plugins are downloaded by terraform cli and used to interact with Cloud APIs e.g. the azure provider communicates with the Microsoft Azure API.
 They have their own release cycles and version numbers.

 ## Required Provider Block